 Simplicity Funerals can help you make all of these decisions and more.
 Call one of our trained funeral directors for more information.

 When the time comes to bury your loved one, the ceremony will often be shaped by your loved one’s personal and religious beliefs.

 Burials, which are becoming less frequent in Australia, are commonly practiced by certain faiths.
-Each of these faiths – like Islam, Judaism and Catholisism and many more – has its own customs for the burial ceremony.
+Each of these faiths – like Islam, Judaism and Catholicism and many more – has its own customs for the burial ceremony.

 If your loved one’s burial is not bound by any cultural or religious customs, then the burial ceremony can unfold any way you would like, within the guidelines of the cemetery.